-3.3.2 Cold Spells
+3.3.2 Cold spells

-In February 2012, large parts of Europe were affected by extremely low surface temperatures (in many regions $10\,^{\circ}$ C below average, Fig. 3 (b)) accompanied by heavy snowfall (de Vries et al., 2013; Demirtaş, 2017).
-Even Southern European countries as Italy experienced minimum temperatures of $-15\,^{\circ}$ C (WMO, 2015).
-The cold period affected the traffic sector, health as well as agriculture.
-One example for the latter is the damage on grapes in some parts of the growing regions of Moldavia (Planchon et al., 2015).
-The occurrence of cold anomalies across Europe was triggered by a persistent ridge-trough-ridge pattern (Demirtaş, 2017).
-Both ridges were blocking systems, one amplified northeast-southwest tilted ridge over the Atlantic and one omega blocking high over Siberia.
-These upstream and downstream ridges favored the persistence of the trough in between (Demirtaş,
+In February 2012, large parts of Europe were affected by extremely low surface temperatures (in many regions 10 °C below average, Fig. 3b) accompanied by heavy snowfall (de Vries et al., 2013; Demirtaş, 2017).
+Even Italy experienced minimum temperatures of -15 °C (WMO, 2015).
+The cold period affected the traffic sector, health and agriculture (e.g., Planchon et al., 2015).
+The occurrence of cold anomalies across Europe was triggered by a persistent ridgetrough-ridge pattern (Demirtaş, 2017).
+Both ridges were blocking systems, one amplified northeast-southwest tilted ridge over the Atlantic and one Omega blocking high over Siberia (see Fig. 3b).
+These upstream and downstream ridges favored the persistence of the trough in between (Demirtas, 2017) and, thus, the continuous advection of cold air from northern regions.
+In 2017, the synoptic pattern over Europe was similar to 2012, with an extension of the Siberian anticyclone towards Scandinavia that blocked the zonal flow and triggered the advection of cold air from the north (Anagnostopoulou et al., 2017).
+Compared to 2012, the air masses in January 2017 arrived from much higher latitudes (Anagnostopoulou et al., 2017) and favored the evolution of a cold episode over the Balkan Peninsula which was extreme both due to its magnitude and long duration (Anagnostopoulou et al., 2017).